Higher-order congruence relations on affine moment graphs: The subgeneric case: INTRODUCTION

 Via sheaves on moment graphs (these notions were introduced in~\cite{GKM98} and~\cite{BM01}) the stabilization property of the Kazhdan-Lusztig polynomials is lifted to the categorical level.
 In~\cite{Lan15} the moment graph analogue of this stabilization property\textemdash{}\emph{the stable moment graph}\textemdash{}is defined.
 It is an oriented graph whose vertices are given by the alcoves in the fundamental (Weyl) chamber and whose edges are labeled with affine coroots.
-The stable moment graph arises as a subgraph of the parabolic Bruhat graph and with the help of the stable moment graph the stabilization property is established in the categorical framework of sheaves on moment graphs: the stalks of indecomposable Braden-MacPherson sheaves (\emph{canonical sheaves} in~\cite{BM01}, which are constructed to compensate for failure of flabbiness of the structure sheaf) on finite intervals of the parabolic Bruhat graph (far enough inside the fundamental (Weyl) chamber) stabilize as well (cf.~\cite{Lan15}).
-In addition, in characteristic $0$, graded ranks of the stalks of indecomposable Braden-MacPherson sheaves (for the definition of the graded rank and connection to the Kazhdan-Lusztig polynomials, the reader may refer to~\cite{Fie10}) on the stable moment graph are given by the generic Kazhdan-Lusztig polynomials\textemdash{}the previously mentioned $q$-polynomials that, besides appearing in the stabilization phenomenon of the parabolic spherical polynomials, also appear as coefficients (up to a factor $\pm1$ and an involution) in the expansion with respect to the standard basis of the periodic Hecke module (for more details on the periodic Hecke module, the reader may consult~\cite{Lus80} and~\cite{Soe97}) of certain self-dual elements of a completion of the periodic Hecke module (cf.~\cite{Kat85}, \cite{Soe97}, Theorem 6.4.2.).
+The stable moment graph arises as a subgraph of the parabolic Bruhat graph and with the help of the stable moment graph the stabilization property is established in the categorical framework of sheaves on moment graphs: the stalks of indecomposable Braden-MacPherson sheaves on finite intervals of the parabolic Bruhat graph (far enough inside the fundamental (Weyl) chamber) stabilize as well (cf.~\cite{Lan15}).
+In addition, in characteristic $0$, graded ranks of the stalks of indecomposable Braden-MacPherson sheaves (for the definition of the graded rank and connection to the Kazhdan-Lusztig polynomials, the reader may refer to~\cite{Fie10}) on the stable moment graph are given by the generic Kazhdan-Lusztig polynomials\textemdash{}the previously mentioned $q$-polynomials that, besides appearing in the stabilization phenomenon of the parabolic spherical polynomials, also appear as coefficients (up to a factor $\pm1$ and an involution) in the expansion with respect to the standard basis of the periodic Hecke module (for more details on the periodic Hecke module, the reader may consult~\cite{Lus80} and~\cite{Soe97}) of certain self-dual elements of a completion of the periodic Hecke module (cf.~\cite{Kat85}, \cite{Soe97}, Theorem 6.4.2).